-Based upon the plans that have been completed, and the comments received from the general public, the Planning Department recommends one minor of expansion of the Smart Growth Development Area in the Town of LeRoy consisting of 23-acres along West Bergen Road.
-This area is zoned and planned for future residential use and already contains a significant amount of development.
-This expansion is consistent with the Goals and Objectives of the Smart Growth Plan and should not pose any significant adverse impacts upon county-wide agriculture or the viability of agriculture in the Town of LeRoy.
-This expansion should help the Town achieve the goals and objectives of their Comprehensive Plan.
+Based upon existing comprehensive plans, the comments received from the general public, and the results from the recently recertified NYS Agricultural Districts, the Planning Department recommends that two modifications to the Development Area boundaries be made in the Town of Batavia.
+The changes are consistent with the Goals and Objectives of the Smart Growth Plan and should not pose any significant adverse impacts upon County-wide agriculture or the viability of agriculture.
+No changes are recommended for the Towns of Alabama, Darien or Oakfield.

-The Bolded narrative in the second column was added for the Two-Year Review and is not a part of the adopted Smart Growth Plan.
+The Bolded narrative in the second column was added for this Three-Year Review and is not a part of the original Smart Growth Plan or previous updates.